 Besides constantly working to maintain a healthy range of motion after the procedure, you want to be very cautious when doing something that directly affects the fused area.
 For example, someone who has had any range of cervical fusion should stay clear of doing exercises that require repeated flexion or extension of the neck.
 Exercises like sit-ups with their hands pulling on the back of their head or repeated squats with the neck in a hyper extended position.
 Over time these movements are going to wear on the discs above and below the fused area.
 This isn’t because these exercises are not healthy (besides the sit-ups) it’s just that now these other discs have to carry the weight of the now fused discs.
 Make sense?

-“It’s not the discs you had fused that you need to worry about, it’s the extra weight the discs above and below it are now responsible for”
+“It’s not the vertebra you had fused that you need to worry about, it’s the extra weight the discs above and below it are now responsible for”